Ideal Weight Calculator

 Why do ideal weight calculators show different results for the same person?

-Are ideal weight calculations accurate for athletes and muscular individuals?
+Are ideal weight calculations accurate for athletes and muscular people?

-How should I use ideal weight calculations in my health journey?
+How should I use ideal weight calculations in a health plan?

 Tips for Accurate Weight Assessment